 Prioritizing features

 When you know what categories your product features are in, you can make a decision about what features to tackle first and how.
-Must-Be features are obviously features your product needs, for example.
+Natural features are obviously features your product can't exist without, for example.

 But it's not that easy.
-What do you do when several features are Must-Be features?
+What do you do when several features are Natural features?
 Should you really ignore Indifferent features?
 What about features that don't belong to one category?

 There are different ways of prioritizing features based on the results of your Kano survey.
 But you must remember that interpreting your Kano study requires the same customer-centric mindset as designing it.